sharadsingh065/project3/README.md

-# simon say game
+# Project name is  Simon say game

-this project created by Sharad Singh
+this project created by Sharad Singh.